threatpatrols/documentation/docs/opnsense/plugins/configsync/index.md

 These values are helpful in filtering and selecting specific configuration files from the storage-provider bucket at a later time.

+(Don't worry the observable attributes in the screenshot are not a thing)

 ---